Do you live in Victoria? Compare your options and find the right fund.

 Private health insurance is a great way for residents of Victoria to protect themselves from a range of medical costs.
 Cover is broken into two cover types:

-When you have private health insurance in place, you can choose the doctor and hospital you want.
+- Hospital cover.
+When you have private hospital insurance in place, you can choose the doctor and hospital you want.
 You can avoid long waiting lists at public hospitals and be covered for the cost of hospital accommodation, theatre fees, intensive care, drugs and much more.

 Compare your Victorian health insurance options

 Who are the largest health funds in Victoria?

 In the chart below health funds are ranked individually by their market share in each state, territory, as well as Australia as a whole.
 Please note that not all available health funds are ranked, only those that have 2% market share or higher in each category.

 How does the cost of health insurance in Victoria compare?

 Victorian families pay more for their health insurance premiums than people anywhere else in Australia.
 The average annual premium for a Victorian family with hospital and extras cover is $6,653.41 .
 If you just want hospital cover in Victoria, the annual premium will set you back $4,820.11, while extras cover alone costs $1,900.91 per year.